The1Funraiser/WHSTechNotes/journal.md

 # September 19, 2024

 We had to make adjustments to the rotations, and how long it had to travel to reach the other point of the maze.
 In addition to the maze, we had to rotate the paper, to successfully complete the maze.

+# September 20, 2024

+What was the hour code activity I played?
+The activity I played on the site, was make a t-rex game.
+What is something I found interesting within the activity?
+What I found interesting about the game was that I could actually place the coding inside the game, which I could make the dinosaur.
+And placing obstacles, music, and many more i've been adding within the game.
+I've understand how complex it is to make your own game and the mechanics within the game.
+What were the difficulties I had on the acttivity?
+The difficulties I had when I was working on the activity is that I can't make the dinosaur move, i've been trying to fix the problem.
+But cant seem to fix it, and I don't know why its not working.
+So, i'm going to restart from the beginning and do it all over again.
+So, I suppose it should work again.
+I restarted the activity, and it worked.
+I was able to finish the activity.